filakhtov/gentoo-use-docs/sys-fs/lvm2.md

 Install an `lvm2create_initrd` tool - a tool to create initial ramdisk (initrd) image suitable for booting systems with a root partition on LVM.

 This flag should normally be disabled as it is obsolete and does not even work with Gentoo.

-### openais
-The flag only works if the `clvm` flag is also enabled.
-Append an `openais` value to the `--with-clvmd` option of the configure script.
-Use OpenAIS extension to Corosync that provides support for clustered filesystems, e.g. GFS2 and OCFS2.

-This flag should be disabled if there is no need to support clustered LVM.

 ### readline
 Pass the `--enable-readline` option to the configure script.
 Enable support for an LVM shell.
 Provide a history support using a GNU Readline library.